AN-Best/braid/README.md

 ## Motivation

 Most physics simulators for RL either lock you into rigid-body dynamics (MuJoCo, Brax) or require you to manually derive equations of motion.
-Braid takes a different approach: you describe your system using an acausal component library, and the compiler handles the rest — DAE assembly, index reduction, tearing/elimination, and code generation to JAX.
+Braid takes a different approach: you describe your system using an acausal component library, and the compiler handles the rest — DAE assembly, index reduction, tearing/elimination, and code generation to target numerical backends.

-The result is a differentiable, GPU-parallel ODE that can be vmapped over thousands of rollouts simultaneously.
+The result is a differentiable, GPU-parallel ODE that can be evaluated over thousands of rollouts/initial conditions simultaneously.

 ---